Guru Angad: Selection as successor

 Several stories in the Sikh tradition describe reasons why Lehna was chosen by Guru Nanak over his own sons as his choice of successor.
-One of these stories is about a jug which fell into mud, and Guru Nanak asked his sons to pick it up.
-Guru Nanak's sons would not pick it up because it was too dirty or menial a task.
-Then he asked Bhai Lehna, who however picked it out of the mud, washed it clean, and presented it to Guru Nanak full of water.
-Guru Nanak touched him and renamed him Angad (from Ang, or part of the body) and named him as his successor and the second Nanak on 7 September 1539.
+One of these stories is about a jug which fell into mud, and Nanak asked his sons to pick it up.
+Nanak's sons would not pick it up because it was too dirty or menial a task.
+Then he asked Lehna, who however picked it out of the mud, washed it clean, and presented it to Nanak full of water.
+Lehna was selected as the successor of Guru Nanak on 14 June 1539 but his formal installation ceremony occurred later that year on 7 September 1539.
+Nanak touched him and renamed him Angad (from Ang, or part of the body) and named him as his successor and the second Guru on 7 September 1539.

-After Guru Nanak died on 22 September 1539, Guru Angad unable to bear the separation from Guru Nanak retired into a room in a disciple's house in a state of Vairagya.
+After Nanak died on 22 September 1539, Guru Angad unable to bear the separation from Nanak retired into a room in a disciple's house in a state of Vairagya.
 Baba Buddha later discovered him after a long search and requested him to return for Guruship.
-The Gurbani uttered at the time Die before the one whom you love, to live after he dies is to live a worthless life in this world. was the first hymn in Guru Granth Sahib by Guru Angad and signifies the pain he felt at the separation from Guru Nanak.
-Guru Angad later left Kartarpur for the village of Khadur Sahib (near Goindwal Sahib).
-Post succession, at one point, very few Sikhs accepted Guru Angad as their leader and while the sons of Guru Nanak claimed to be the successors.
-Guru Angad focused on the teachings of Nanak, and building the community through charitable works such as langar.
+The Gurbani uttered at the time, "Die before the one whom you love, to live after he dies is to live a worthless life in this world".

+Angad later left Kartarpur for the village of Khadur Sahib (near Goindwal Sahib).
+Post succession, at one point, very few Sikhs accepted Guru Angad as their leader while the sons of Nanak claimed to be the successors.
+Angad focused on the teachings of Nanak, and building the community through charitable works such as langar.

 Relationship with the Mughal Empire

 The second Mughal Emperor of India Humayun visited Guru Angad at around 1540 after Humayun lost the Battle of Kannauj, and thereby the Mughal throne to Sher Shah Suri.
-According to Sikh hagiographies, when Humayun arrived in Gurdwara Mal Akhara Sahib at Khadur Sahib Guru Angad was sitting and teaching children.
+According to Sikh hagiographies, when Humayun arrived in Gurdwara Mal Akhara Sahib at Khadur Sahib, Angad was sitting and teaching children.
 The failure to greet the Emperor immediately angered Humayun.
-Humayun lashed out but the Guru reminded him that the time when you needed to fight when you lost your throne you ran away and did not fight and now you want to attack a person engaged in prayer.
-In the Sikh texts written more than a century after the event, Guru Angad is said to have blessed the emperor, and reassured him that someday he will regain the throne.
+Humayun lashed out but the Guru reminded him that the time Humayun needed to fight, he had lost his throne and ran away.
+Now, the time that Humayun did not need to fight he sought to attack a person engaged in prayer.
+In the Sikh texts written more than a century after the event, Angad is said to have blessed the emperor, and reassured him that someday he will regain the throne.